-Doctors consider a person to have infertility if they are unable to achieve pregnancy after trying for 1 year.
+Doctors consider a person to have infertility if they are unable to achieve pregnancy after

 In this article, we discuss what clomiphene citrate is, whether it works for males with infertility, and when doctors prescribe it to males.
 We also cover its side effects and other male fertility treatments.